This guide provides information on applying for and managing a US private loan as a new or continuing student.

 Increase your loan

-To increase your loan, email the US loans team stating the new gross $USD amounts you would like to borrow in the current academic year.
+To increase your loan within the limits of your COA, email the US loans team stating the new gross $USD amounts you would like to borrow in the current academic year.
 We will return an updated version of your COA to you for you to approve.
-If the increased amount is higher than the amount you have applied to Sallie Mae for, you must also contact Sallie Mae and ask them to increase your loan amount.
+If the increased loan amount on your COA is higher than the amount you have applied to Sallie Mae for, you must also contact Sallie Mae and ask them to increase your loan amount to the new value.
 Any approved additional funds may have to be processed as a second Sallie Mae loan application, and may be set up as a separate payment.

 Decrease your loan

 To decrease your loan, email the US loans team stating the new gross $USD amounts you would like to borrow in the current academic year.
 You must advise the US loans team no later than one week before your disbursement date, otherwise you will be responsible for returning the excess funds to your lender and any costs associated with this.